eclab/grains/midi/docs/ModularMIDIConventionsForMusicians.md

 ## Introduction

 Modular MIDI is based on the design by John Tuffen (wonkystuff) for the modules he developed for the AE Modular system.
-In his approach, MIDI entered the system via a TRS-B MIDI port on a **Distributor Module** (the **wonkystuff mb/1** or **MIDI Brain**), and then travelled from module to module using standard AE Modular sockets and wires, just like Gate/CV or Audio.
+In his approach, MIDI entered the system via a MIDI port on a **Distributor Module** (the **wonkystuff mb/1** or **MIDI Brain**), and then travelled from module to module using standard AE Modular sockets and wires, just like Gate/CV or Audio.

 The mb/1 Distributor Module divided incoming MIDI messages up by channel, and each channel had its own dedicated outgoing AE Modular socket.
 This meant that modules attached to a given MIDI socket on the Distributor didn't need to care what channel they were on, and could just operate in so-called OMNI mode (ignoring channel information).
 Additionally, MIDI clock messages were converted into a variety of CV messages.
 The mb/1 also provided a copy of all incoming MIDI.